25 Days Of Christmas Music 2023: Day 20

 My date’s response: “Was he a kid from your neighborhood or someone you went to school with?”

 I found it both endearing and terrifying that he did not know who David Starsky was.
 He and his partner, Ken “Hutch” Hutchinson, were my favorite cops until Idris Elba’s John Luther showed up (as that is a BBC show, S&H remain my favorite cops from the US).
 It was 1970’s TV at its best: cool cops with street smarts and hearts of gold, the coolest sidekick (Huggy Bear) & car that, despite how flashy it was, never hurt their various undercover personas, plus it was backed by the winning production team of Aaron Spelling and Leonard Goldberg.
-For four seasons I swooned and swooned over the two of them, with Starsky having a slight advantage thanks to his curly dark hair.
+For four seasons I swooned and swooned over S & H, with Starsky having a slight advantage thanks to his curly dark hair.
 Until today’s song came out.
 Checkmate, Hutch.

 Thanks to all the S&H fans around the globe, this song went to number one for four weeks in the U.K. and for one week here in the US in 1977.
 Does it have lyrics like the poetry found in every Springsteen song?
 No. Does it have any fierce guitar riffs by Clapton?
 No. Moreover, Soul’s voice cannot rival the passion of Otis Redding’s or the polish of Tony Bennett’s.
 And the song never won any awards.
 But you know what?
 I ADORE it.
-And I make no apologies for that by me now or for my younger self who fell in love with the two coolest cops to ever wear Nike sneakers.
+And I make no apologies for that by me now or for my younger self who fell in love with the two coolest cops to ever wear Adidas sneakers.

 Starsky and Hutch forever!!!